Redocly/redoc/README.md

 -----------

 ## Join Us
 WE'RE HIRING!
-Love APIs and working with distributed systems?
+Love APIs and working with distributed teams?
 Learn more about our [open positions](https://redoc.ly/careers)

 ## Development
 see [CONTRIBUTING.md](.github/CONTRIBUTING.md)